the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 Pathways:
   * **Training Steering Group** - use of The Turing Way chapters in doctoral training, two way communication and contribution process.
   * **Book dash events** - respond to community requests for content and build confidence in early career researchers to share their skills.
-  * **Research engineering and partnerships teams** - chapter on effectively scoping an interdisciplinary project.
+  * **Research engineering and partnerships teams** - contribute chapter on effectively scoping an interdisciplinary project.

 _The Turing Way_ will enable world class research by facilitating communication within interdisciplinary teams.
 The chapters will cover the "bridging skills" needed for historians to collaborate with software engineers, clinicians with algorithm developers, and civil servants to develop ethical and responsible applications of AI.

 Pathways:
-  * **Living with machines** - bidirectional community support to build a useful resource for interdisciplinary teams.
+  * **Living with machines** - encourage bidirectional community support to build a useful resource for interdisciplinary teams.
-  * **Health programme** - chapters on responsible data sharing, analyses within a safe haven environment, citizen science.
+  * **Health programme** - contribute chapters on responsible data sharing, analyses within a safe haven environment, citizen science.
-  * **Policy programme** - chapters on ethical frameworks, bias in machine learning.
+  * **Policy programme** - contribute chapters on ethical frameworks, bias in machine learning.

 _The Turing Way_ will promote best practice in data science at a global scale.
 It is a "meta-project" developed and documented openly from the start.